 Possible candidates to become Japan's next prime minister

-Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said on Friday he would step down, meaning the ruling Liberal Democratic Party (LDP) will choose a new leader, who will become prime minister.
+Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, meaning the ruling Liberal Democratic Party (LDP) will choose a new leader on Sept.
+29, who will become prime minister.

 Here are details about some people who might be candidates for the top job.